Rypple, which provides cloud services, wanted to show that its solution increases the efficiency of managers and employees.

 The results of Forbes Insight in collaboration with Google on how often and where employees in management positions in large companies watch work-related videos.
 Source: Video in the C-Suite: Executives Embrace the Non-Text Web, Forbes, 2010

-Well, we already know that films effectively reach their audience.
+Well, we already know that videos effectively reach their audience.
 But why is it worth betting on an explainer video?

 Explainer video effectively sells

 Explainers are less frequently used than regular movies, so they stand out in the crowd.
 In addition, they don’t seem to be a typical commercial.
-If they are properly constructed for this, they draw the viewer into the story from the very first second.
+At the same time, if they are properly constructed, they draw the viewer into the story from the very first second.

 And there are literally seconds at stake.
 According to Charbeat, internet users decide to stay on the site or leave it within 15 seconds on average.